 In 2014 John Betts accepted a call to the position of Senior Pastor.
 When so many people are looking for a 'seachange', John and his family have made a 'city-change' coming the Melbourne from NSW.

-The possibilities are very exciting!!
-The suburb of Coburg is changing, and there are plans for major shopping and residential developments right near the church.
+The possibilities are amazing.
+The suburb of Coburg is changing.
+There are plans for major shopping and residential developments right near the church.
 The sacrifice of the original church founders in building the church on its current site in spite of having no money at the time has proved to be a crucial decision.